fuzzylogicxx/fuzzylogic/posts/do-i-need-to-care-about-ie-11.md

 - Number of visitors using IE 11 is likely very small
 - but note that for my personal website I don’t track people so I’ll never know.

-My take on it is that it’ll be right to care about that browser’s users for a few years yet.
-Of course there’ll come a point where using it will be ridiculous and it’ll probably be completely incompatible with all the software and hardware that has moved on since it stopped being developed, but that’s a while away yet.
+My take on it is that it’ll be right to care about IE 11 users for a few years yet.
+Of course there’ll come a point where using it will be deemed ridiculous and it’ll be completely incompatible with any semi-modern set-up, but that’s a while away yet.

+Right now, we kind of jump through hoops for IE 11.
+For example whenever we want to use CSS Grid, if we have to maintain some kind of visual parity in IE 11 we need to first write a flexbox baseline.
+It’d be great to be able to ignore IE 11!

 ## What _can_ we do?